nih-cfde/use-case-library-build/README.md

 ## TODO:

-* provide brief instructions for people
+* provide brief instructions for Team Copper people
+* request specific help

 * add comments about where files are coming from
 * link in idents in markdown descriptions
 * add next, previous?